mapzen/documentation/docs/overview/rate-limits.md

 [Mapzen Elevation](https://mapzen.com/documentation/elevation/) provides the height or elevation at a set of locations and has these limits:

-- 2 queries per second
+- 2 requests per second
-- 20,000 queries per day
+- 20,000 requests per day

 There are also limitations on the number of sampling points for which you request elevations.